TulioContramaestre/COP4520/Assignment3/README.md

 3. Compile the program through the terminal using "javac Problem2.java"
 4. To run the program do "java Problem2"

+To change the amount of hours to collect the data, change the integer value named hours on line 20.

 ### Implementation

 ### Efficiency